MichaelJNorris/Golden/README.md

 A simple non-recursive fibonacci function, plus some functions for exploring Zeckendorf sets.

 ## pd_note.py
-Writes a PureData patch that implements produces frequencies in a phi-based scale given a note number.
+Writes a PureData patch that calculates frequencies in a phi-based scale given a note number.
 Just a utility for experiments - not very smart or general.